 Thank you for visiting our school website.

-We are re-launching our Positive Behavior program for all staff and students.
-Additionally, we will address and discourage any bullying incidents this school year through counseling, consequences and consciousness-raising.
-Additionally, we will encourage all of our students to use, if anyone is bothering them, their W.I.T.s, i.e., to Walk away, to Ignore the other child and/or Tell an adult (teacher, assistant teacher, school assistant, safety agent, administrator, guidance counselor, any adult).
+Have your children been talking to you about our Positive Behavior program?
+It is truly catching the hearts and minds of our staff and students.
+Every day we celebrate the three Bs: Be reponsible!
+Be respectful!
+Be safe!
+Additionally, we are addressing and discouraging any bullying incidents this school year through counseling, consequences and consciousness-raising.
+Moreover, we are encouraging all of our students to use, if anyone is bothering them, their W.I.T.s, i.e., to Walk away, to Ignore the other child and/or Tell an adult (teacher, assistant teacher, school assistant, safety agent, administrator, guidance counselor, any adult).
 Our goal for every child at P.S.
 35 is to assure that s/he is able to first feel safe, then feel happy in order to be able to fully engage in the learning process.

 It truly does "take a village to raise a child" and in that spirit, administrators, teachers, parents and students alike have been asked to sign joint "contracts" committing each to the success of the child's learning and supporting their mastery of 21st Century Skills: collaboration, creativity, critical thinking, and problem solving.